marcel41/annotation_workflow_template/docs/index.md

    the `}` indicating the phrase ending needs to be the last character:\
    ![Displaying syntax errors](img/syntax_error.png)
-1. Once the error is fixed, the new annotations can be merged into the main branch by opening a Pull Request:\
+1. Once the error is fixed, the new annotations can be merged into the main branch by opening a pull request:\
    ![Pull Request for an annotated file](img/annotated_pr.png)
-1. After merging the Pull Request, the `ms3_extract` action is triggered again which will
+1. After merging the pull request, the `ms3_extract` action is triggered again which will
   * extract a tabular overview of the labels and store it as `harmonies/[file name].tsv`:\
     ![Annotation table](img/annotation_table.png)